Olster/LinkedListReverse/README.md

-Reverse a Linked List
+Linked List woth Reverse() function
 ======

 Implementation of a linked list with function Reverse() that reverses the list.
-It's also possibble to do the same thing with templated linked list.